drteeth/elixir-es-cqrs/slides.md

 ???

-I think most of us are read-heavy, and yet we spend tons of time and energy re-reading from our big model.
-Can we flip that on it's head?
+* I think most of us are read-heavy, and yet we spend tons of time and energy re-reading from our big model.
+* Can we flip that on it's head?

 ---

 # What are ES and CQRS?
-* Simple ideas with big implications
 * Store events instead of state.
 * Rebuild state from events
+* Simple ideas with big implications
 * CQRS: Separate Read and Write logic.

 ???

-What are ES + CQRS?
-It’s a simple idea with echoing implications, I don’t want to oversell or pretend it doesn’t have baggage.
 ---

 # Pithy neck-beard answers: